Andalusia

 Being one of the largest historical centres in Europe, much of it goes unnoticed by visitors.

-The northern sector of the old town allows us to see newly built buildings such as the Setas de la Encarnación, and also hidden gems such as the Roman ruins of the ancient Híspalis and numerous Gothic-Mudejar churches.
 However, perhaps the most interesting thing about this tour is walking through historic and lively neighbourhoods.
 Food markets, closed convents, bars and shops of local products are what we will find on our way to the old walls of the city.

-Triana, The cradle of Flamenco in Sevilla
+Triana, the cradle of Flamenco in Sevilla

 It is a simple neighbourhood, but very authentic, and its inhabitants have a special character.

-On the other side of the river, we will not find spectacular monuments, but a neighbourhood of small colourful and charming houses.
-It has every reason to declare itself an “Independent Republic”.
 They pride themselves on being one of the cradles of flamenco and having inherited the pottery and ceramics tradition, whose pieces decorate the rest of the city.
 When crossing the famous Triana bridge, the Castillo de San Jorge emerges, the former seat of the Spanish Inquisition.

 gourmet secrets in Sevilla: your guide’s choice